flylxz/buy-a-lot-store/README.md

 ### Need to fix:

-- in USD input to / from fields does not work
+- filter to / from does not work
 - different layout fixes